 - An Internet connected laptop or mobile device running a compatible Internet browser.

-The RPi has a unique key issued by RemoteTx installed on it.
-This allows it to establish a secure encrypted connection to the RemoteTx Internet cloud servers when it boots.
+The RPi runs a custom software image that is a free download from RemoteTx.
+The operator is issued a unique callsign key from RemoteTx that is installed on the custom image.
+This allows the RPi to establish a secure encrypted connection to the RemoteTx Internet cloud servers when it boots.
 This connection is unique to the station call sign and remains established as long as the Rpi is powered on and the Internet connection is functioning.
 If there is an Internet disruption it will re-connect automatically once the disruption is resolved.
 This connection is used by RemoteTx to control radios and sound cards connected to the Rpi.

 The RemoteTx® cloud service is provisioned nearest to the global location of the operator’s radio station.
 This ensures minimum latency and optimum network performance regardless of which world region the station is in.